Our principals have closed hundreds of private market transactions, some as large as $1 billion in transaction value.

 Mr. Eric Korsten’s primary responsibilities are sourcing, acquisition and oversight of new and existing investments.
 He is a board member of TooJay’s Restaurant & Deli as well as a member of its audit committee, a board member of Earthlite Massage Tables and a board member of Surface Preparation Technologies.
 In 2015, Mr. Korsten received “Top 40 Under 40” recognition from The M&A Advisor and was a judge for the 14th Annual M&A Advisor Awards.
 Prior to joining Branford in 2011, he was a Vice President at the investment banking firm Jefferies & Co., Inc. While at Jefferies, he worked on over $30 billion of restructuring and M&A advisory mandates and completed over $7 billion of financings.
 Mr. Korsten received a B.A. from the University of Pennsylvania and an M.B.A. from the Leonard N. Stern School of Business at New York University.
 He is an alumni interviewer for the University of Pennsylvania.

-Mr. Laurence Lederer is most heavily involved in the acquisition and oversight of new investments and is a board member of Earthlite Massage Tables.
-Prior to joining Branford Castle in 2015, Mr. Lederer founded Rubicon Associates, where he acquired and took on senior operating roles in small-cap companies.
-Prior to that, Mr. Lederer was a Principal at ACG Capital, where he sourced, evaluated, structured and executed private equity investments in the insurance brokerage, business services and education sectors for the Arnall family office.
-He also worked as an investment banking Associate at Morgan Stanley & Co. and an Associate at Castle Harlan, Inc. Mr. Lederer received a B.A. from Carleton College, where he was a Cum Laude graduate and received his M.B.A. from the Harvard Business School.
-He is a member of the Board of Trustees of the City Parks Foundation and a former member of the Board of Trustees of Riverdale Country School.
+Mr. Laurence Lederer is primarily involved in the sourcing, acquisition and oversight of Branford Castle Fund investments.
+He is a board member of Earthlite Massage Tables, Vitrek and Drew Foam.
+Prior to joining Branford Castle in 2015, Mr. Lederer founded Rubicon Associates, an independent sponsor, where he invested in and took on senior operating roles in small, private companies.
+Prior to that, Mr. Lederer was a Principal at ACG Capital, where he sourced, evaluated and executed private equity investments in the business services and education sectors for a family office.
+He has also worked as an investment banking Associate at Morgan Stanley & Co. and an Associate at Castle Harlan, Inc. Mr. Lederer received a B.A. from Carleton College, where he was a cum laude graduate, and received his M.B.A. from the Harvard Business School.
+He is a former member of the Board of Trustees of Riverdale Country School and the City Parks Foundation.

 Chief Financial/Compliance Officer